NarekDshkhunyan/Insight/README.md

 + *plot_confusion_matrix* 'True' to plot a confusion matrix for predicted labels

-To run a deep neural network model, do "cd ../DeepModels", then "python main.py attention False".
+To run a deep neural network model, do *cd ../DeepModels*, then *python main.py attention False*.
 You can also customize

-+ *algorithm"* 'ConvNet' for Yoon Kim 2014 CNN architecture, 'LSTM' for a bi-directional lstm, 'Attention' for bi-directional lstm with attention
++ *algorithm* 'ConvNet' for Yoon Kim 2014 CNN architecture, 'LSTM' for a bi-directional lstm, 'Attention' for bi-directional lstm with attention

-+ *plot_confusion_matrix"* 'True' to plot a confusion matrix for predicted labels
++ *plot_confusion_matrix* 'True' to plot a confusion matrix for predicted labels